Diana Sd.Kfz.6/3 7.62cm(R) Anti-Tank Gun German 5 ton Half-Track Bronco 1/35

 There is a heap of parts…

 I had made two Bronco kits in the past, and compare with them, this Diana is excellent.
-The past two also not so bad, but it’s easy to assemble.
+The past two are also not so bad, but it’s easy to assemble.

 The dragon models half-track that I made before also has the engine.
 These inside contents are disappearing portion when all completing.

-Although inside is individually unnecessary, when it turned and sees as this photo, I’m very satisfied that all the parts are arranged exactly as the real vehicle.
+Although inside is individually unnecessary, when it turned and sees as this photo, I’m very satisfied that all the parts are arranged exactly like the real vehicle.
 It’s a big difference between tanks and truck models.

 There are many parts and some of them are tiny but no problem.
-Like the side panel small photo-etched parts, there are so small as 1/10 size of a rice grain, can you see the photo-etched parts on the panel?
+Like the side panel’s small photo-etched parts, there are so small as 1/10 size of a rice grain, can you see the photo-etched parts on the panel?

-Usually, I hardly used movable track, it’s fresh for me to make a movable half-track caterpillar.
+Usually, I hardly used a movable track, it’s fresh for me to make a movable half-track caterpillar.
 It’s very interesting.

 It is an assembly of 76.2 mm field gun M1936 captured from Russia.